jpowel01/analytical-qc/README.md

 ### Moving the database/redeploying

 This application is set up to deploy in Docker using docker-compose.
 It is now deployed on the v2626umcth819.rtord.epa.gov server.
-If the database is transferred to a different location or a different user account is used to access it, the app credentials will need to be altered and the services rebuilt.
+If the database is transferred to a different location or a different user account is used to access it, the app credentials will need to be altered and the services restarted.
 The current environment variable values are in a .env.local file provided to Tony Williams.

 0. Clone this repository into the desired deployment location.
 0.5.
 Extract the static files into the content-server/static directory of this repository.
 1. Place the .env.local file in the root directory of this repository.
 2. Change the `DB_` variables in the .env.local file as needed.
 3. Run `export $(cat .env.local | xargs)` to export the variables in .env.local to your environment.
-4. Run `docker-compose up --build --force-recreate -d` to build and run the services in detached mode.
+4. Run `docker-compose up --build -d` to build and run the services in detached mode.

+If the deployment location is not changed, then the services only need to be restarted, not rebuilt, for the changed environment variables to take effect.

 ### Server environment variables